UBC-MDS/beautiful-jekyll/resources_pages/quiz_cfa.md

 title: MDS quizzes - CfA
 ---

+## What is CfA?

+The CfA stands for the Centre for Accessibility.
+It provides disability-related accommodations and programming designed to remove barriers for students with disabilities or ongoing medical conditions in all aspects of university life.
+For more information, visit the [Centre for Accessibility](https://students.ubc.ca/about-student-services/centre-for-accessibility).

+In the MDS program, if you have a disability or ongoing medical condition, you can request quiz accommodations through the CfA.
 ## Accommodations

 If you have an accommodation letter from the Center for Accessibility, please send them to the course coordinators to ensure you receive your approved accommodations throughout the program.